 Transactions in the business world are a common occurrence, including those where companies merge, acquire other companies, and buy and sell off divisions.
-There are multiple reasons why a company would lop off one of its units, and similarly, there are various flavors of divestitures, one of which is the carve-out.
+There are multiple reasons why an independent company would lop off one of its units, and similarly, there are various flavors of divestitures, one of which is the carve-out.

 What Is a Divestiture?

 A divestiture is when a company sells off one of its assets.
 Understand that the asset can be any number of things, including a product, a service, a division, hard assets or even intellectual property (IP).
 The selling (and buying) of these assets is a common business practice — companies are always shedding and adding these assets.
 These types of deals often occur during the merger and acquisition (M&A) process, before, during and after.
 Of course, there are many reasons for this, often to satisfy business and legal compliance.
-The bottom line for most of this activity is to increase value for the stakeholders of the company.
+The bottom line for most of this activity is to increase value for the shareholders of the company.

 4 Reasons for a Divestiture

 As is the case in most business practices, there are multiple reasons for going through the divestiture process, as well as several types of divestitures.
 The reasons for a divestiture include:

 One of the most common reasons for a divestiture is that a division (or product or service) no longer aligns with the parent company’s core competencies and is not synergistic.